andrewcooke/choochoo/docs/fix-fit.md

 ## Drop Data

 This is the heart of the algorithm.
-A depth first search is made to find discards that allow the remaining data to be parsed.
-The details of this search can be inferred from the parameters below, but if you really, really want the details you will need to read the [source](https://github.com/andrewcooke/choochoo/blob/master/ch2/fit/fix.py).
+A depth first search is made to delete corrupt data, allowing the remaining data to be parsed.
+The details of this search can be inferred from the parameters below, but if you really, really want to understand you will need to read the [source](https://github.com/andrewcooke/choochoo/blob/master/ch2/fit/fix.py).

 The following parameters influence the search: